0cjs/sedoc/ee/tools/routing.md

 signal transition.
 This is often seen in a shared ground lead in a package with multiple signal outputs.

+The return path may also be (at least partially) via another (usually adjacent) signal path, which causes signals to interfere with each other.

 ### Designing Return Paths

 - Continuous return planes under the signal lines are idea; a ground plane